KeinPfusch/kp-howtos/pump.io.md

 }

 ```
 This is enough to support the way pump.io is managing the websocket.

+*Warning*: for caddy, you need to disable http2 to make it work, invoking the server with *--http2=false* option

-Of course, now we have a second security bad practice.
+Then, now we have a second security bad practice to solve.

 Pump.io wants to listen on port 443 for ssl, or will end in a endless loop of redirection in case of a reverse proxy.
 This is very common in software made by "works-on-my-laptop" developers, which are only aware of localhost and have
 no clue of security.
 Since they use to be the  admin of their laptops, they think it is ok to do the same on servers.